• Share this on:

 Takes 34 minutes to read

 In the Netherlands, you will find a diverse group of importers and traders with international networks.
-They partner with strong suppliers in competitive countries such as Peru and South Africa.
-To supply Dutch buyers, you need to be well prepared in terms of legal requirements regarding pesticide residues, but also in terms of quality, supply security and sustainability.
-Supermarkets dominate the sales of fresh produce in the Netherlands, so there are strict controls.
+They partner with strong suppliers in countries such as Peru and South Africa.
+To supply Dutch buyers, you need to be well prepared in terms of requirements.
+Requirements are strict regarding pesticide residues, quality, supply security and sustainability.

 The Netherlands complies with European legal standards and requirements.
-For a complete overview of these standards, refer to the CBI’s buyer requirements for fresh fruit and vegetables or consult the specific requirements for your product using Access2Market.
+For a complete overview of these standards, read the CBI study on buyer requirements for fresh fruit and vegetables or consult the specific requirements for your product using Access2Market.
+Some standards in the Netherlands exceed European guidelines.

 What are mandatory requirements?